 For this post, you have two ways to consume it - you can simply watch the video which will show you how to mirror the background in Photoshop (and in a mere 3 minutes) or scroll down a little further, and you'll see step by step instructions with screenshots.
 So whichever way you like to learn, I've got you covered 😃

-Before we get stuck in, be sure to download my latest freebie, the Photoshop Starter Kit.
-It’s got a little bit of everything to get you going, including guides to layers, levels, saving, plus a little clutch of actions (including my perfect for online sharpen and resize action) Click on the image below, and I’ll send all the free goodies direct to your inbox.
+Before we get stuck in, be sure to download my latest freebie, the Ultimate Photoshop Starter Kit.
+It’s got a little bit of everything to get you going, including guides to layers, levels, saving, plus a little clutch of actions (including my perfect for online sharpen and resize action) GO HERE TO GRAB IT!

 Prefer to read instead of my Scottish twang? (really?!)
 Then this is for you :)